Academic Probation Policy

 Students who have fulfilled their period of Academic Suspension must meet with their academic advisor and must also reestablish their standing in the Sargent College by contacting the Assistant Dean of Student Services, Sharon Sankey.
 Students are reinstated to a probationary standing.

 A student faces Dismissal from BU Sargent College if s/he has spent one or two semesters on Probation and has not achieved a GPI and GPA of 2.00 and completed 12 credits in the most recent semester of Academic Probation.
 A student also faces Dismissal if s/he has spent at least one semester on Suspension and has not fulfilled the terms of the Suspension.
 Decisions on Dismissal are made by the individual School or College on a case-by-case basis.
 Dismissal results in permanent separation from the University.
-Appeals of Dismissal are directed to the Dean of Sargent College.
+Final appeals of Dismissal are directed to the Dean of Sargent College.